 Exploring your options

-In the meantime if you want to do some research around this qualification and where it might take you, we’ve put together a list of relevant job titles as a starting point (note that some careers may require further study, training and/or work experience beyond your diploma of higher education):
+In the meantime if you want to do some research around this qualification and where it might take you, we’ve put together a list of relevant job titles as a starting point.
+Some careers may require further study, training and/or work experience beyond your diploma of higher education:

 - arts administrator